privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 #### Available Tags {#tags}

-Each key group has exactly one tag from the `namespace` category.
+Each key group is expected to have exactly one tag from the following list:

 | Tag | Description |
 |---|---|